kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 2. by using an entity with the asserted type `person` in the `mother` role (while only those of type `woman` are accepted by the ontology).

 ![Validation of data against the ontology.](/images/knowledge-model-fig3.png)

+*Figure 3: Validation of data against the ontology.*

 ## Rule and Sub-Type Inference